 Here you can mention not only the product itself but also its versions like premium, standard or anything like that.
 This field should not be filled with a list of features your product will possess.
 Focus on what you can offer to get the customer jobs done.

 This section of the value proposition model is responsible for the ability of your product to solve the defined pains.
 It is not necessary to describe how the pain is relieved in details.
 A simple statement of the fact that eliminates the current frustration with the job to be done will be enough to put here.

 This field is like a mirror image of the one above.
 The value proposition canvas gain creators should explain your product’s extra value, which it is going to provide to customers.
 It resembles the unfair advantage section from the lean canvas, which is well explained in this video.
-The idea is to offer something new and peculiar to make the customer’s experience not only better but also exciting.
+Also, you can discover lean canvas examples of unicorn startups like Amazon or Airbnb during their bootstrapping period.
+The idea is to offer something new and unique to make the customer’s experience not only better but also exciting.

 If you’re interested in a hands-on value proposition canvas example, you can watch this tutorial.
 It contains an explanation of how to fill in the template through the example of Uber.
 And what is next once you are done with your canvas?

 The canvas aims at achieving a fit between what the customer wants and what your product/service can offer to overcome pains and generate gains.
 In practice, the customer profile may have tons of jobs, pains & gains, but the value map outlines which of them you focus on.
 The more items from the right side have matches on the left one, the higher the probability that your product will hit home.
 Let’s check this out based on the Nissan and Tesla value proposition use cases as a misfit and a fit respectively.